Part A: Course Overview

 On completion of this course, you will be able to:

-3. Perform efficient implementation of these techniques on real data using relevant software packages.
+- Perform the implementation of machine learning techniques on real datasets using relevant software packages

 Overview of Learning Activities

-The course will be delivered through a combination of lectorials and computer practice sessions.
+The course will be delivered through a combination of lectorials and computer practical sessions.
 The course will be supported by the Canvas learning management system.
 We will make heavy use of Canvas, so you need to check regularly for important Canvas announcements.
 You should also monitor discussion forums on Canvas on a regular basis to benefit from the questions and answers posted in there.
+You are encouraged to be proactive and self-directed in your learning, asking questions of your lecturer and/or peers and seeking out information as required, especially from the numerous sources available through the RMIT library, and through links and material specific to this course that is available through myRMIT Studies Course.

 Overview of Learning Resources